Saints restructure Tyrann Mathieu contract and multiple others for salary cap space

 New Orleans has already reworked the contracts of linebackers Pete Warner and Demario Davis, offensive linemen Ryan Ramczyk, Erik McCoy and Cesar Ruiz, defensive linemen Carl Granderson and Khalen Saunders as well as quarterback Derek Carr.

-With several deals done, the Saints were able to re-sign tight end Juwan Johnson to a three-year deal worth $30 million and also re-signed defensive end Chase Young on Monday to a 3-year deal worth up to $57 million.
+With several deals done, the Saints were able to re-sign tight end Juwan Johnson to a three-year deal worth $30 million and also re-signed defensive end Chase Young on Monday to a three-year deal worth up to $57 million.

 Trending News